 Sometimes people with severe psoriasis are given intense courses of treatment, using the creams or ointments described above, but in higher strengths and with special dressings.

 If psoriasis is severe and is not helped by the treatments listed above then a powerful medicine which can suppress inflammation is sometimes used.
-For example, methotrexate, ciclosporin, acitretin, etanercept, infliximab, efalizumab, ustekinumab and adalimumab.
+For example, methotrexate, ciclosporin, acitretin, etanercept, infliximab, efalizumab, secukinumab, ustekinumab, bimekizumab, and adalimumab.
 There is some risk of serious side-effects with these medicines, so they are only used on the advice of a specialist.

-People with psoriasis are more likely to have or develop some other problems.
+People with psoriasis are more likely to have or develop some other problems in the long term.
 However, just because you have psoriasis does not mean that you will definitely develop these.
 The problems include the following:

 Psoriasis affects different people in different ways.
 In general, plaque psoriasis is a persistent (chronic) condition with flare-ups that come and go.
 However, some studies have shown that, over time, plaque psoriasis may go away completely at some point in around 1 in 3 people.
 Some people have a number of years where they are free from psoriasis and then it may flare up again.